machineboy2045/angular-selectize/README.md

 angular-selectize
 ==================
-This is an Angular.js directive for Brian Reavis's selectize jQuery plugin (http://brianreavis.github.io/selectize.js/).
+This is an Angular.js directive for Brian Reavis's [selectize jQuery plugin](http://brianreavis.github.io/selectize.js/).

 * Selectize is ~7kb (gzipped)
 * Snappy performance even with 10k+ options (refer to demo)